 The Upanishads are the last chapter of the Vedas.

-They are written in the form of a dialogue from the Hindu god Rama and cover the most important aspects of the four Vedas, meditation, philosophy, and spirituality.
+They are written in the form of dialogue from the Hindu god Rama and cover the most important aspects of the four Vedas, meditation, philosophy, and spirituality.

 The Vedanta Sutra (Brahma Sutra)